truemrwalker/wblwrld3/app/data/WebbleDevPack/README.md

 }
 ```
 ###_**=== strCatcher ===**_ ![Property][prop]
 The `strCatcher` service contains a range of english string collections for all CSS related attributes.
-To access any of the specific strCatcher properties just call strCatcher (remember to also add it to the top of the controller) envoking the strCatcher method one is after (optional including the css definition).
+To access any of the specific strCatcher properties just call strCatcher (remember to also add it to the top of the controller) evoking the strCatcher method one is after (optional including the css definition).
 Each CSS attribute key is in upper case and without hyphens.

 ####**strCatcher.PROPERTY_NAME().CSS-DEFINITION**